weloniheu/cse15l-lab-report/lab3/lab3.md

 911report/chapter-13.5.txt-                exploded into the lobby, or by being trapped in an elevator.
 Individuals below the 911report/chapter-13.5.txt-                impact zone may have been killed for the same reasons.
 Individuals may also have --
-911report/chapter-7.txt-                sympathetic to those extremist views.
-During a post-9/11 search of his possessions, 911report/chapter-7.txt-                the FBI found a notebook (belonging to someone else) with references to planes 911report/chapter-7.txt:                falling from the sky, mass killing, and hijacking.
-Further, when detained as a 911report/chapter-7.txt-                material witness following the 9/11 attacks, Abdullah expressed hatred for the U.S.
-911report/chapter-7.txt-                government and "stated that the U.S. brought 'this' on themselves."
---
 ...continues for a while
 ```